rubyworks/indexer/spec/spec/32_find.md

     name: foo
     version: 1.0.0

-Then `Spec.find` will ascend upward in the directory heireachy looking for a `.index` file.
-If found it will read, parse and validate it and then return a new Spec object.
+Then `Metadata.find` will ascend upward in the directory heireachy looking for a `.index` file.

-    spec = Indexer::Spec.find
+    file = Indexer::Metadata.find

-And we can verify it was read.
+And we can verify it was found.

-    spec.assert.name == 'foo'
-    spec.assert.version.to_s == '1.0.0'
+    File.basename(file).assert == '.index'